-(My medicine cabinet has only essential oils in it, now.
+(My medicine cabinet has mostly essential oils in it, now.
 So that is slightly less weird than it sounds!)

 I had read that peppermint oil helps keep all sorts of insects, pests, bugs (and even mice) away.
 So, I gave it a whirl.

 I headed to The Tractor Supply Store just up the road and pump sprayers were on sale for only 5 bucks!
 (HOORAY!)

 - Peppermint essential oil (about 10 drops per gallon)

 - Fill your pump sprayer up with water to your desired level.
 (I have two ‘square foot’ gardens and some fruit bushes and I used about a gallon.)

 - Add 10 drops of peppermint oil per gallon.
 (I used a few extra drops… just to be safe!)

 - Spray your garden.

 - Spray your flowers.